Coledale, New South Wales: Recreation

-Coledale has two sandy beaches, Coledale Beach and Sharkey's Beach.
+Coledale has two sandy beaches, Coledale Beach and Sharkey's Beach (also Sharky Beach or Sharkies Beach).
 Coledale Beach is located to the north of the village and is patrolled during the summer months by the local surf life saving club (SLSC).
-Sharkey's Beach (also Sharky Beach or Sharkies Beach) is a smaller, unpatrolled beach located to the south of the village.
+Sharkey's Beach is a smaller, unpatrolled beach located to the south of the village.
 It is a popular area for surfing and fishing, and also hosts local markets every four weeks.
 The SLSC operates a nearby campground to receive funding.

 Infrastructure

 Transport

 Rail transport was first established in 1887, running between Coledale and Clifton, from which many colliery workers commuted by foot or horse before the opening of the railway.
 Services extended to Sydney and Wollongong in 1889.
 Coledale railway station is located halfway up Cater Street, off Lawrence Hargrave Drive.
 The station is operated by NSW TrainLink.
 It is located on the South Coast railway line and receives South Coast (SCO) services from Central and Wollongong.